Ahren09/Magic-Poet/README.md

 ## About Magic Poet
 "Magic poet" is a Tang poem generator based on RNN.
-PyTorch实现了CharRNN用以写唐诗。

-The dataset [chinese-poetry](https://github.com/chinese-poetry/chinese-poetry)。`tang.npz`，可以直接使用。读者可以[点此](http://pytorch-1252820389.cosbj.myqcloud.com/tang.npz)下载`tang.npz`
+It was implemented using PyTorch.
+The model was trained using CUDA

+The dataset can be found at [chinese-poetry](https://github.com/chinese-poetry/chinese-poetry), a collection of more than 25,000 Chinese Tang poems.
+Alternatively, you can utilize preprocessed data using tang.npz](http://pytorch-1252820389.cosbj.myqcloud.com/tang.npz)

 ## Environment setup
 - Install [PyTorch](http://pytorch.org)